ratneshkarjee/ratneshkarjee.github.io/README.md

                     <img src="images/profile-rmbg.png" alt="Profile Picture" class="profile-img">
                 </div>
                 <div class="col-md-6">
-                    <h1 class="display-4">Hello, Welcome to Ratnesh's Profile</h1>
+                    <h1 class="display-4">Hello, Welcome to Ratnesh's World</h1>
                     <p class="text-justify">Curiosity to explore and discover new knowledge and learn new things should form the base for any researcher.
 Growing up in a village in West Bengal, I was intrigued when I first encountered subjects such as animal behaviour in my bachelor’s degree coursework.
 These courses helped me better understand the animals I had seen back home, including the human-elephant conflicts in my region.
-I believe this was the start of my journey in wildlife conservation.</p>
+I believe this was the start of my journey in wildlife conservation.
+Also, kindly keep in touch for collaboration after exploring my scientific porfolio.</p>
                 </div>
             </div>
         </div>